lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 - take advantage of a few key Swift features, namely failable enum initializers, enums with associated values, and extensions and
 - redistribute the code which converts the input and output data.

 The complete app which demonstrates this refactoring can be found at [**ReportTableDemo**](https://github.com/lyleresnick/ReportTableDemo).
+The app which I will be refactoring can be found at [**ReportTableAdapterDemo**](https://github.com/lyleresnick/ReportTableAdapterDemo).

 ## Responsibilities of the ViewController

 The main responsibility of a viewController is to configure the layout of its associated views and respond  to user interaction with those views.
 Pretty straightforward.

 In reality, most view controllers end up being a monolithic repository containing all of the code that the view controller depends on.
-This would include aspects such as:
+This includes concerns such as:

 - data access, local or remote
 - data conversion, from source or to display